Building and renovating

 No, incorrect water and sanitary plumbing can create a health risk.

-It is an offence under Victorian law for anyone other than a person licensed by the Plumbing Industry Commission to perform plumbing work.
+It is an offence under Victorian law for anyone other than a person licensed by the Victorian Building Authority to perform plumbing work.

 Do I need approval from Central Highlands Water?